Part 2: Building Your Channel Finder#

 Step 5: Preview Database Presentation

-See how your database appears to the LLM during navigation:
+See how your hierarchical database will be presented to the LLM during navigation:

 # From my-control-assistant directory